Cross: Murray Newman, The Prosecution Eventually Rests

 Q. In 2013, you learned you had leukemia.
 How did that affect your practice, your life, your world?
 You had kids, a family, a law practice that only supported your family as long as you were working, and then you had cancer.
 You underwent chemo, and came out the other end.
 Did that change you, your goals, your aspirations?
 Did you wonder whether you made the right choices in life?
 What happened to your practice while all this was going on?
 And did you learn who your real friends were, as is so often the case when adversity strikes?

-A. I got really really lucky with how low-grade my leukemia was, and that is something that will never be lost on me.
+A. II got lucky with how low-grade my leukemia was, and that is something that will never be lost on me.
 My doctors were great and told me that it was all going to be fine and I believed them.
 I never had one of those “long examinations of my own mortality” moments.
 I did have to miss some work but not all that much.
-I kept it to myself with the exception of some very close friends and colleagues, because I knew I was going to be fine.
+I kept it to myself except some very close friends and colleagues, because I knew I was going to be fine.
 I didn’t want to be a complete attention freak when what I had was so much lighter than what others were going through.
 Those co-workers that I did tell about it were phenomenal – especially Luci Davidson, who was there to help me with everything.
 They covered cases for me and checked on me.
 We were very fortunate that my wife had good insurance or we would have probably been bankrupt.
+I’m glad people take life and health insurance policies seriously because they can be of great help when you need a financial lift at difficult times.
+And with the internet, anyone can get info or image source on the kind of health or life insurance policy they want.

 Q. You’re now seven years past the day you had to pack your bags and leave the Harris County District Attorney’s office.
 Do you miss it?
 Is there still a voice in your head that tells you to prosecute rather than defend?
 Even though you are now solidly accepted within the defense community, is there still a soft spot in your heart for the prosecution?
 If you got a call tomorrow, would you return to the District Attorney’s office and get to work putting the bad dudes away?